 - Stay of proceedings — The impetus behind the SCRA was the idea that servicemembers were unable to meet financial obligations while on active duty.
 In a similar vein, filing for a court order can be delayed until the defendant can be present in court – or provide a sound defense.
 The court can stay the proceedings for a set period of time, depending on the case in question.

 - Payment changes — By bringing the case before the court, the judge gains the ability to alter payments.
 A judge could reduce the servicemember’s loan obligations or require them to repay all payments.
 The judge has discretion in this instance.

-Vehicle Repossessions Under The SCRA — What to do?
+Vehicle Repossessions Against Servicemembers Under The SCRA — What to do?

-Given these requirements, what can a creditor do?
+Given these requirements, what can a creditor do if the borrower is a servicemember?
 The first step is to check to see if the borrower signed a valid waiver.
 If they did, then creditors don’t need a court order for repossession.

 The best strategy is due diligence.
 Have systems in place to monitor borrowers’ military status, especially active duty.
 If repossessions seem likely, pursuing SCRA waivers could be the smart choice to mitigate risk.
 Above all else, don’t repossess a vehicle without first knowing if the borrower has SCRA protections.